 The highest rate of high school graduation is among white people with a rate of 94.99%.

 The highest rate of bachelors degrees is among asian people with a rate of 59.03%.

 77.53% of Suffolk County, New York residents speak only English, while 22.47% speak other languages.
 The non-English language spoken by the largest group is Spanish, which is spoken by 13.82% of the population.

 Female Poverty Rate

-The race most likely to be in poverty in Suffolk County, New York is Islander, with 13.53% below the poverty level.
+The race most likely to be in poverty in Suffolk County, New York is Native, with 11.66% below the poverty level.